trsoren/Great_Lakes_Water_Levels/README.txt

-    This project is about analyzing the relative movements of depth gauges in the Great Lakes over time.
+The purpose of this project is to analyze the relative movements of depth gauges in the Great Lakes over time.
-These movements occur due to the uneven movement of the earths crust.
-Specifically, we are interested in how water levels from a Master Gauge that has existed since 1860 differ from the lakewide average water level taken from a collection of many other gauges built after 1920.
-If we can find a pattern in how the Master Gauge compares to the lakewide average after 1920, then we can extrapolate that pattern back to 1860 accounting for errors in the Master Gauge.
+These depth gauges are constanly rising/sinking over time due to movements in the earths crust, however they don't all shift at the same rate.
+For this project specifically, we are interested in how water level readings from a Master Gauge that was built in 1860 differ from the lakewide average water level taken from a collection of many other gauges built after 1920.
+Then by finding a linear relationship in the difference between the Master Gauge and the lakewide average after 1920, we can extrapolate that relationship back to 1860 and use the Master Gauge data to more accuratly "predict" the actual water levels between 1860 and 1920.

-Lake_plot.pdf (outdated):
-    This plots the monthly mean water level data for the gauges and the difference between the master gauge and the lakewide average for each month.
-This graph is very noisy due to cycles in water level over a year, so Lake_monthly_plot is much more useful.

-Lake_monthly_plot.pdf:
-    This splits up each months water levels and plots the difference between the master gauge and lakewide average.

-Lake_Yearly_plot.pdf:
-    This takes the yearly average water levels instead of the monthly.
-Also, this plot contains a linear regression model with a prediction interval, and the extrapolated values for lakewide average water levels before 1920.
-Eventually this model will be created for each month of Lake_monthly_plot as well.
+extrapolated_yearly_water_levels contains the results of this analysis for each of the Great Lakes (Michigan and Huron are counted as 1 lake).
+This provides lake water level data in a yearly format.

+monthly_plots plots the difference between the Master Gauge and the Lakewide Average split across each month.
+In the future, these will be used to provide extrapolated water level data in a monthly format instead of yearly (each month must be treated independently from the others due to seasonal differences in rainfall, ice cover, etc).

+erie_monthly_plots plots the difference between several gauges all around the lake against the lakewide average.
+I wanted to visualize this after noticing that some gauges were consistently above/below the lakewide average during the winter months, suggesting a seasonal "tilting" of Lake Erie.
+This has never been scientifically documented before and my team hopes to eventually publish a paper on this subject.